AleksandrGontcharov/ag-tech-mentorship/docs/foundational-program/0-computer-setup/computer-setup.md

 :::info
 Chocolatey is a tool that you can use to install software.
 :::
-You can install chocolatey with this comman
+You can install chocolatey with this command

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))